darkhaniop/debian-proxmox-encrypted-swap/README.md

 ## Description

 This guide explains how to set up an encrypted swap backed by a swap-file.
-The steps are based on the [Arch Wiki: dm-crypt/Swap encryption](https://wiki.archlinux.org/title/Dm-crypt/Swap_encryption) guide.
+The steps are based on the [Arch-wiki: dm-crypt/Swap encryption](https://wiki.archlinux.org/title/Dm-crypt/Swap_encryption) guide.
 I verified the method on Debian 11, 12, and Proxmox VE 8, but it should work on other Linux systems.

 ## Motivation